unhana/tg-agent-bot/README.md

 ![License](https://img.shields.io/badge/license-MIT-blue.svg)
 ![Version](https://img.shields.io/badge/version-1.0.0-green.svg)

 Telegram bot with ai agents.
+In telegram group, type /image + description to get image.
+Also, you can @[bot] talk to AI.
+Image agent model is wanx2.1-t2i-turbo from aliyun.
+Text AI You can use any model that conforms to the openai specification

 # How to run